Democrats press FBI director on Epstein files and other takeaways from his testimony to Congress

 The investigation did not establish criminal collusion between Russia and the Trump campaign, but multiple government reviews — including reports from the Justice Department inspector general and former special counsel Robert Mueller — found that the investigation had been opened for a legitimate purpose and that Russia interfered in sweeping fashion in that year's election.

-Patel confirmed to lawmakers that the FBI was investigating different aspects of the Trump-Russia investigation, including leaks to the news media, the discovery of documents from the probe that were found in so-called “burn bags” inside FBI headquarters and the production of an intelligence community assessment that was published in January 2017 and that documented Russian interference.
+Patel confirmed to lawmakers that the FBI was examining different aspects of the Trump-Russia investigation, including leaks to the news media, the discovery of documents related to the probe that were found in so-called “burn bags” inside FBI headquarters and the production of an intelligence community assessment that was published in January 2017 and that documented the different means of Russian interference.

 It is not clear whether any of these inquiries will produce charges or what crimes agents and prosecutors think may have been committed, if either.